 - Plan major renovations.

-Floor Coating Your Garage
+Garage Makeover: Floor Coating

 The hardest decision you’ll have to make in a complete garage makeover is whether you want to take on applying garage floor coatings yourself or hire a professional to do so.
 There are advantages to both and each have a wide range of options.
 Plenty of internet and big box store retailers offer DIY epoxy garage floor kits, and there’s numerous online tutorials to back them up.
 Professional garage floor coatings offer unparalleled quality and, of course, make the work easier on you.